 Guests ride along in snazzy "clamobiles" with the plucky clownfish from Finding Nemo and his pals as they romp in their computer-animated undersea world.
 Remarkably, the animated creatures meld with the real creatures in the Epcot pavilion's saltwater tank during the attraction's finale.
-It's a clever use of the charming Finding Nemo characters, an inspired makeover of the pavilion, and a cute, winning ride.
+It's a clever use of the charming Finding Nemo characters and a cute, winning ride.

 - Thrill Scale (0=Wimpy!, 10=Yikes!): 2

 - Some scenes are dark.
 The sharks can be a tad frightening.
 And there's a decent dark ride gotcha when an anglerfish pops up.

 - Both the ride and the entire marine life pavilion are called "The Sea with Nemo and Friends."
 Guests can access the pavilion's other attractions, including the 5.7-million-gallon saltwater tank that is its centerpiece and the wonderful Turtle Talk with Crush show, after disembarking from the ride.